Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds 'page-owned navigation/search routes for a goal' and lists specific outputs (ranked visible links, forms with controls/query_url previews, inferred URLs).
-This distinguishes it from sibling tools like 'discover' and 'navigate'.
+The description clearly states the tool finds navigation/search routes for a goal and lists the output types.
+However, it does not explicitly differentiate from sibling tools like 'discover' or 'navigate', which could confuse an AI agent.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.